-If you went looking for this article, your man suffers with erectile dysfunction (ED), and you want to know how to best support him.
+If you went looking for this article on how to help your partner with erectile dysfunction, your man suffers with erectile dysfunction (ED), and you want to know how to best support him.

 First of all, I want you to know that this is a very common issue in relationship.
 ED is something the majority of men over the age of 25 struggle with, at least intermittently.

 This shit isn’t easy for guys.
 Having a partner who responds with love, support, and seeking out positive strategies is sincerely a remarkable gift.

 How the partner handles it makes a huge difference.
 I’ve heard countless stories from gun-shy, nervous men who have been shamed, blamed, and made fun of by past and present partners for not being able to get it up.
 And it’s not something they’ll ever forget.
 Because all that response does is build tension and fear in him, which only makes him spiral into his mind, avoid sex, and ultimately makes the problem much worse.

 So, how can you do things differently?
 What steps can you take to support him?